bugsnag/bugsnag-java/CONTRIBUTING.md

    * `./gradlew -Preleasing=true clean release`
      - enter the release version (e.g. `1.2.0`)
      - accept the default development version
-1. Create a release in GitHub
+1. Create a release in GitHub, attaching the changelog entry and build artifacts
 1. Upload the archives to Sonatype Nexus and Bintray:
    * `./gradlew -Preleasing=true uploadArchives bintrayUpload`
 1. "Promote" the build on Maven Central:
    * `./gradlew -Preleasing=true closeAndReleaseRepository`
+1. Update the documentation (integration guide, quick start):
+   * Update the version numbers of the dependencies listed in the manual integration guide.
-1. For a major version change, update the version numbers in the integration instructions in the website.
+   * For a major version change, update the version numbers in the integration instructions on docs.bugsnag.com and the quick start guides on the website.
-1. Update docs.bugsnag.com with any new content, and bump major version numbers in installation instructions if changed.
-Update the version numbers of the dependent libraries in the manual integration guide.